 - Lower and inconsistent development and deployment standards (style, peer review, testing)

 Ironically, security engineering teams are often vocal against the formation of such teams.
 Shadow teams are often considered a source of risk.
-Security teams are forced into less impactful strategies when an engineering organization resists the mission of a security team.

 We want to avoid building a security engineering team that has these “shadow” indicators.
 We want security to be part of the whole engineering identity.
 Nearly indistinguishable.
-Security, like quality, are championed as ideals of the whole team rather than competing forces pushed by disparate teams.
+Security, like quality, are championed as ideals of the whole team rather than competing needs pushed by disparate teams.

 Founding members of security engineering teams should make collaboration with engineering a priority.

-- Security specialization reports to engineering leadership.
+- Security specializations report to engineering leadership.

 - Planning and roadmapping should be inclusive of security efforts.

-- Shares the organizations technology standards and development practices.
+- Shared technology standards and development practices.

 - Mitigations are rolled out with product launch / deployment standards.